tsuereth/glog/content/post/2016/01/26_lastword.md

 +++

-{{% game "Last Word" %}}Last Word{{% /game %}} is an RPG about verbal discourse.
-No, not that kind of-- not with {{% game "Mass Effect" %}}dialog trees{{% /game %}} or shit like that.
+<game:Last Word> is an RPG about verbal discourse.
+No, not that kind of-- not with [dialog trees](game:Mass Effect) or shit like that.
 Last Word is a combat-based game where the fighting is done with character attacks and tactful submission.
 You gain experience by winning arguments.
 If that isn't one of the coolest game ideas you've ever heard, then, you're wrong.

 Unfortunately, one of the biggest problems with Last Word is that this combat isn't quite as fully-realized as it could be; that is, although you'll select moves in battle based on conversational tactics, the words associated with them are never spoken or even subtitled.
 Exactly <i>what</i> sharp-witted barb left your opponent in tatters is left to the player's imagination.